 Jet engines, more commonly used for aircrafts, are a type of gas turbine engine.
 Now you may know steam turbines, where a fuel is burnt to produce high-temperature flowing steam which drives a turbine, subsequently turning a shaft, before being exhausted from the system.
 The turning of this shaft is output power and it is this rotation which drives a rotating object.
-A gas turbine resembles the same underlying principles, however a pressurised gas is responsible for driving the turbine.
-In jet engines the high-temperature pressurised gas powers the rotation of the compresssor at the front, but more importantly, what's exhausted from the system flies out at at the rear at high speeds, producing what's known as thrust.
+A gas turbine resembles the same underlying principles, however, a pressurized gas is responsible for driving the turbine.
+In jet engines, the high-temperature pressurized gas powers the rotation of the compressor at the front, but more importantly, what's exhausted from the system flies out at the rear at high speeds, producing what's known as thrust.

 Simply put, jet engines have a core which is split into three main sections:

-- Combustion chamber - this pressurised air is then sprayed with fuel (most commonly Jet A or Jet A-1 which are of kerosene type) and then an electric spark ignits the fuel and air mixture in the chamber.
+- Combustion chamber - this pressurized air is then sprayed with fuel (most commonly Jet A or Jet A-1 which are of kerosene-type) and then an electric spark ignites the fuel and air mixture in the chamber.
 This causes the air/fuel mixture to burn, massively increasing pressure and temperature.